 About A Paper Sizes

-Try to think if there was no newspaper in the mornings when you wake up, no paper to write letters or print legal documents and no paper for books to read!
+Try to think if there was no newspaper in the mornings when you woke up, no paper to write letters or print legal documents, and no paper for books to read!
 Life would have been difficult.
 But now let’s think of another thing.
 Papers come in different sizes.
-Large and small, big and thick, A Paper Sizes.
+Large and small, big and thick, A Paper size.

-But if you’ve noticed, all papers for similar kind of work have the same size.
+But if you’ve noticed, all papers for similar kinds of work have the same size.
 And this is not just some mere coincidence.
-Legal documents are of the same size, our notebooks are of the same size and in fact, now think how difficult it would be to arrange our books or our legal documents or our artworks for that matter if all of the paper sizes were different!
-This is the thought that led to the creation of International Standards for sizes of paper.
-All the different 8 kinds of paper sizes are visible through this paper sizes chart.
+Legal documents are of the same size, our notebooks are of the same size, and in fact, now think how difficult it would be to arrange our books or our legal documents or our artworks for that matter if all of the paper sizes were different!
+This is the thought that led to the creation of International Standards for paper sizes.
+All 8 kinds of paper sizes are visible through this paper sizes chart.

-Earlier different countries and regions followed different sizing standards for each type of document and papers, and this created a lot of hassle when exchanging legal work or letters amongst countries.
-After the creation of ISO (International Organization for Standardization), it decided to create a Universal Standard and Set of Rules for paper sizes.
+Earlier, different countries and regions followed different sizing standards for each type of document and paper, and this created a lot of hassle when exchanging legal work or letters among countries.
+After the ISO (International Organization for Standardization) was created, it decided to create a Universal Standard and Set of Rules for paper sizes.

-Today we find standard size names starting from A, B, … to E and even other standards and each of these have many sub-categories in them which specifically define how the paper sizes should be.
+Today we find standard size names starting from A, B, … to E and even other standards, and each has many sub-categories that specifically define how the paper sizes should be.
 Now that we know why and how these standards were makeup, we’ll get back to today’s topic about A Paper Sizes.

 ISO 216 Standard for A Paper Sizes

-The dimensions of each of the sizes in A Series is distinct precisely by the ISO 216 standard.
+The dimensions of each size in A Series are precisely distinct by the ISO 216 standard.
 The ISO 216 Standard is based on the German DIN 476 Standard.
 This can be even further datable back to the letter by the German scientist Georg Christoph Lichtenberg.
-He had described the advantages of a √2:1 aspect ratio in the message saying that.
+In the message, he described the advantages of a √2:1 aspect ratio.

-- When two papers of such aspect ratio are set side by side with corresponding big sides tie up, then the new big sheet of paper has the same √2:1 aspect ratio.
+- When two papers of such aspect ratio are set side by side with corresponding big sides tied up, then the new big sheet of paper has the same √2:1 aspect ratio.

-These two exceptional properties have led to making the √2:1 aspect ratio of a standard in ISO 216 for A Paper Sizes and their properties are now put-upon worldwide.
-This along with few other rules stated below define the ISO 216 Standard.
+These two exceptional properties have led to making the √2:1 aspect ratio of a standard in ISO 216 for Paper Sizes, and their properties are now put-upon worldwide.
+This, along with a few other rules stated below, define the ISO 216 Standard.

 Dimensions of A Series Paper Sizes (Paper Dimensions)

-Simply, select the standard paper size from the ‘Size‘ selector and the unit from the ‘Unit‘ selector.
-That’s it, the dimensions will show in the dimensions box automatically.
+Simply select the standard paper size from the ‘Size‘ selector and the unit from the ‘Unit‘ selector.
+That’s it; the dimensions will show in the dimensions box automatically.
 These are all the legal paper size dimensions.
-So, you won’t have to worry about the mismatched errors.
+So you won’t have to worry about mismatched errors.

 Table of Paper Sizes from 4A0 to A10/Paper Size Chart